-Our dentists and team are committed to educating our patients and their parents about their dental care in Herndon, Virginia.
-Because of this, we have provided post-op instructions so that you can help your child to heal after treatment or a dental accident.
+Our dentists and team strive to educate each patient and their parents about their oral care in Gainesville and Herndon, Virginia.
+To aid us in this goal, we have provided post-op instructions that can help your child recover after a dental accident or treatment.

 Care of the Mouth After Trauma